JacobSandbox/js-vector/README.txt

    - Sets the vectors x,y,z values.
 Does not return anything. clone(vector)
    - Sets the vectors x,y,z values to the input vectors values.

-NOTE: ALL Z INPUTS MY BE IGNORED TO USE AS 2D VECTORS